 3. Limits to the Amount You Can Release

 As of late 2018, the value of most homes increased by about 20%, especially with the increased population levels and economic inflations.

-So, while you might currently have a substantial amount of equity in your estate, the amount you can release could be considerably less.
+So, while you might currently have an impressive quantity of equity in your holding, the quantity you can release could be considerably less.